mike-ward/Nancy.Pile/README.md

 Detects when files change and invalidates cache.

-Wild card file matching with duplicate detection (useful when ordering matters)
+Wildcard characters with duplicate detection (useful when ordering matters)

+Excludes file(s) if first character is "!".

-Uncompressed bundles insert comment with file name for each file for easier debugging.
+Unminified bundles insert comment with file name for easier debugging.

+Overloaded bundle methods automatically minify on release builds only.

 ## Install